danstreeter/ansible-raspberrypi/README.md

 ## Important considerations / TODO's

 There is still some static key imports within the `main.yml` file (look for `authorized_key` tasks) that I need to make variable and loop.
-These will need changing for your own configuration, or removing if y
+These will need changing for your own configuration, or removing if you do you do not want more than one.

+**Bear in mind however you will want at least one key added to the account as the playbook also disables SSH Password authentication**

 The variables within `inventory.yml` will need to be configured for your needs.